USS Antietam departs Yokosuka after nearly 11 years of forward-deployed service

 |Downloads:

-This work, USS Antietam departs Yokosuka after nearly 11 years of forward-deployed service [Image 3 of 3], by PO2 Askia Collins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Antietam departs Yokosuka after nearly 11 years of forward-deployed service, by PO2 Askia Collins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT